fbpx

 Building Relationships in a Diverse Community

 The Bay Area hosts over 350,000 Jewish residents, making it the fourth-largest Jewish community in the U.S. Known as ‘The West Coast Brand of Judaism,’ this predominantly secular and liberal community includes a significant number of Jewish Millennials, with those aged 18–34 comprising 40% of the population.
-Intermarriage is also prevalent, further complicating outreach opportunities and major focus.
+Intermarriage is also prevalent, further complicating outreach opportunities.

 David Gardner, the Director of Jewish Adventist Ministries for the Pacific Union Conference, explained the significance of these efforts.
 “We only have one [friendship center] operating in the Pacific Union Conference now,” he said.
 “Nick and Grace are volunteering some of their time with the possibility of establishing a center, but at this point, it is just feeling the ground, testing the area.
 We’re trying to ascertain what exact location would be best.”